 AG_MapStockCursor() sets up a cursor-change area associated with a stock Agar cursor.
 See STOCK CURSORS for the list of acceptable cursorName arguments.
 Since cursors are associated with window or driver-specific resources, AG_MapCursor() will fail if the widget is not attached to any parent window.
 However, AG_MapStockCursor() may be called by an unattached widget, and as a special case, Agar will defer the operation until the widget is attached to a window.

-AG_MapCursor() and AG_MapStockCursor() both return a pointer to the AG_CursorArea structure describing the cursor-change area, or NULL if an error has occured.
+AG_MapCursor() and AG_MapStockCursor() both return a pointer to the AG_CursorArea structure describing the cursor-change area, or NULL if an error has occurred (without setting an error message).

 AG_UnmapCursor() removes the specified cursor-change area.
 If the mouse happens to be currently in this area, the cursor will be reverted immediately to the default.